Ilya114/Box64Droid/README.md

 - Adreno 610+ (Other GPUs are supported by VirGL, but many games might not work)
 - Android 12+ (non-root, VirGL version), Android 10+ (root version)
 - 64-bit Android
-- You also need ~4,2GB (for root version), 4,5GB (for non-root version) or ~3,3GB (for VirGL version) worth of free space for the installation to have no problems.
+- You also need ~4,2GB (for root version), 4,5GB (for non-root version) or ~3,3GB (for VirGL version) worth of free space for the installation to run without problems.

 If you want to get more FPS and stability, use the root version (you will need root rights on your device).